arontaupe/aron.petau.net/_posts/2024-01-30-airaspi-build-log.md

 ### connect through vnc viewer

-install vnc viewer on mac
+Install vnc viewer on mac.\
-use airaspi.local:5900 as address
+Use airaspi.local:5900 as address.

 ### working docker-compose for frigate

-start this as a custom template in portainer
+Start this as a custom template in portainer.

-Imoportant: you need to change the paths to your own paths {: .notice}
+Important: you need to change the paths to your own paths {: .notice}

 ```yaml